jackiehjm/stx-docs/doc/source/updates/kubernetes/manual-upgrade-overview.rst

    procedure, see |distcloud-doc|: :ref:`Orchestration Upgrade Overview
    <orchestration-upgrade-overview>`.

-Before starting the upgrades process, the system must be “patch current,” there must be no management-affecting alarms present on the system, the new software load must be imported, and a valid license file for the upgrade must be installed.
+Before starting the upgrade process, ensure that the following conditions are
+met:

+-   The system is patch current.

+-   There are no management-affecting alarms and the "system health-query-upgrade" check passes.

+-   The new software load has been imported.

+-   A valid license file has been installed.

 The upgrade procedure is different for the All-in-One Simplex configuration versus the All-in-One Duplex, and Standard configurations.
 For more